 Low-fat types of fish, boiled and baked.

-Steamed protein omelet.
+Steamed egg white omelet.

-Yolk, scrambled eggs.
+Yolk, scrambled egg.

 Dairy products.